-- children who appear with unexplained gifts or new possessions; - children who associate with other young people involved in exploitation; - children who have older boyfriends or girlfriends; - children who suffer from sexually transmitted infections or become pregnant; - children who suffer from changes in emotional well-being; - children who misuse drugs and alcohol; - children who go missing for periods of time or regularly come home late; and - children who regularly miss school or education or do not take part in education.
+- children who appear with unexplained gifts or new possessions. - children who associate with other young people involved in exploitation. - children who have older boyfriends or girlfriends. - children who suffer from sexually transmitted infections or become pregnant. - children who suffer from changes in emotional well-being. - children who misuse drugs and alcohol. - children who go missing for periods of time or regularly come home late. - children who regularly miss school or education or do not take part in education.

-18. Children with special educational needs and disabilities (KCSIE 2019 pg 28)
+17 Children with special educational needs and disabilities (KCSIE 2020 pg 31)

 Children with special educational needs (SEN) and disabilities can face additional safeguarding challenges and may be more vulnerable to abuse.
-St Wilfrid's School acknowledges additional barriers can exist when recognising abuse and neglect in this group of children.
+This school acknowledges additional barriers can exist when recognising abuse and neglect in this group of children.
 These can include:

-- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - being more prone to peer group isolation than other children; - the potential for children with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - communication barriers and difficulties in overcoming these barriers.
+- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration. - being more prone to peer group isolation than other children. - the potential for children with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs. - communication barriers and difficulties in overcoming these barriers.